How to Find a Digital Marketing Agency That Can Actually Prove ROI

 Attribution and Performance Measurement

-Walk me through how you'd set up geo-holdout testing for our Google Ads campaigns given our 45-day sales cycle and $25K monthly spend
+Walk me through how you'd structure a geo-holdout test for our Google Ads program given our actual sales cycle and current spend level.

-Strong answer: Explains geographic or audience-based holdout methodology, discusses statistical significance requirements for your budget size, mentions propensity score matching or matched market testing
+Strong answer: Walks through geographic or audience-based holdout methodology, names the statistical significance threshold they'd target given your budget, and references propensity score matching or matched-market testing as familiar tools rather than buzzwords.

-Show me how you'd separate your campaign impact from our $15K monthly organic search traffic and $8K monthly email marketing revenue
+Show me how you'd separate your campaign impact from our existing organic search and email-driven revenue.

-Why it matters: Agencies routinely take credit for sales that would happen anyway, making every channel look successful when most paid campaigns are actually break-even or unprofitable
+Why it matters: Agencies routinely take credit for sales that would happen organically, which makes every channel look healthy on paper while paid campaigns are actually at or below break-even.

-Strong answer: Discusses incrementality measurement, mentions baseline business performance, explains how they'd isolate paid channel impact from other marketing activities
+Strong answer: Discusses incrementality measurement, baseline business performance, and how they'd isolate paid channel impact from organic and lifecycle marketing, rather than dismissing the question as 'attribution is hard.'

-What attribution window do you recommend for our B2B campaigns where prospects research for 30–60 days before converting?
+What attribution window do you recommend for B2B campaigns where prospects research for 30 to 60 days before converting?

-Why it matters: Default 7-day attribution windows miss most B2B conversions, while 30-day windows over-credit channels, leading to budget misallocation across your marketing mix
+Why it matters: Default 7-day attribution windows miss most B2B conversions, while 30-day windows over-credit late touches.
+Either way, the wrong window misallocates budget across the marketing mix.

-Strong answer: Recommends 90-day view-through and 30-day click-through windows for B2B, explains how longer sales cycles affect attribution modeling and budget allocation decisions
+Strong answer: Recommends extended view-through and click-through windows appropriate for the sales cycle, explains how longer cycles affect attribution modeling, and notes the budget implications of getting the window wrong.

-Why it matters: Tracking outages can waste $5K–15K weekly in unattributed ad spend, but many agencies lack technical depth to diagnose server-side tracking or API issues quickly
+Why it matters: Tracking outages can quietly burn a week or more of unattributed ad spend, and the technical depth required to diagnose server-side or API issues is often outside the bench at smaller agencies.

-Strong answer: Mentions specific diagnostic tools like Google Tag Assistant and Facebook Pixel Helper, explains server-side tracking troubleshooting, discusses backup attribution methods
+Strong answer: Names specific diagnostic tools like Google Tag Assistant and the Meta Pixel Helper, walks through server-side tracking troubleshooting, and discusses backup attribution methods while the primary stack is broken.

 Team Structure and Account Management

 Strong answer: Provides actual names, experience levels, and current account loads.
-Shows org chart with real employee roles rather than generic titles like 'our team of experts'
+Shows an org chart with real employee roles rather than generic titles like 'our team of experts.'

 Which services do you white-label to partners, and what's your quality control process for outsourced work?

-Why it matters: Agencies claiming to be 'full-service' often outsource SEO to $15/hour freelancers while charging premium rates, creating quality issues and communication delays
+Why it matters: Agencies claiming to be 'full-service' often outsource SEO, creative production, or analytics to lower-cost partners while charging premium rates.
+The seams show up as quality issues and communication delays mid-engagement.

-Strong answer: Admits which services are outsourced, explains vetting process for partners, shows examples of quality control workflows and client communication about external resources
+Strong answer: Admits which services are outsourced, explains the vetting process for partners, and shows examples of quality control workflows and client communication when external resources are involved.

 How many accounts does our assigned campaign manager currently handle, and what's your team's average tenure?

-Why it matters: Account managers handling 35+ clients provide reactive optimization instead of proactive strategy, while high turnover means rebuilding relationships every 6–12 months
+Why it matters: Account managers carrying dozens of clients provide reactive optimization instead of proactive strategy, while high turnover means rebuilding institutional knowledge every six to twelve months.

-Strong answer: Specifies current account loads (ideally under 20 for complex accounts), discusses team stability metrics, explains how they maintain continuity during transitions
+Strong answer: Specifies current account loads (a sane ceiling for complex accounts is under 20), discusses team stability metrics, and explains how they maintain continuity during transitions.

-Strong answer: Admits realistic churn rates, explains performance thresholds that trigger client departures, provides examples of how they've handled underperforming accounts
+Strong answer: Admits realistic churn rates, explains the performance thresholds that trigger client departures, and provides specific examples of how they've handled underperforming accounts.

 Platform Relationships and Technical Capabilities